personalis/hgvslib/README.md

 $ from hgvslib.class_functions import compare_hgvs

-# the following check returns “yes”, indicating that this is an exact match.
+The following check returns “yes”, indicating that this is an exact match.

 $ hgvs1 = 'NM_000352.3:c.123delA'
 $ hgvs2 = 'NM_000352.3:c.123delA'
 $ compare_hgvs(hgvs1, hgvs2)
 'yes'

-# the following checks return “yes_m”, indicating that these are equivalent
-# but not exact matches ('yes modified').
+The following checks return “yes_m”, indicating that these are equivalent but not exact matches ('yes modified').

 $ hgvs1 = 'NP_005647.3:p.Q29fs'
 $ hgvs2 = 'NP_005647.3:p.Q29Efs*10’